mirror/dd-wrt/src/router/python/Doc/library/multiprocessing.rst

    .. method:: accept()

-      Accept a connection on the bound socket or named pipe of the listener object and return a :class:`~multiprocessing.Connection` object.
-If authentication is attempted and fails, then
+      Accept a connection on the bound socket or named pipe of the listener object and return a :class:`~Connection` object.
-      :exc:`~multiprocessing.AuthenticationError` is raised.
+      If authentication is attempted and fails, then :exc:`~multiprocessing.AuthenticationError` is raised.

    .. method:: close()